-1.4.1 Reduce risk of water ingress and ence formation (3 points) Points Assessment Category Used in Project Points Scored For efflorescence: specify mortar materials that are salt-free.
-0.5 Cat 1 V 40% 0.5 = 0.2 For water ingress: design movement joints in large continuous areas, or between adjacent/different building components, to minimise the risk of damage to façade, weather seal, and waterproofing joints.
-0.5 Cat 1 V 40% 0.5 = 0.2 For water ingress in precast joints - specify silicone or modified silicone sealant on exterior exposed joints, that is compatible and with adequate adhesion properties to the substrate.
-1 Cat 1 × 0 For efflorescence: Specify clear coat with good resistance to water absorption on façade surface.
+1.4.1 efflores Reduce risk of water ingress and cence formation (3 points) Points Assessment Category Used in Project Points Scored a.
+For water ingress: design movement joints in large continuous areas, or between adjacent/different building components, to minimise the risk of damage to façade, weather seal, and waterproofing joints.
+0.5 Cat 1 V 40% 0.5 = 0.2 b.
+For water ingress in precast joints - specify silicone or modified silicone sealant on exterior exposed joints, that is compatible and with adequate adhesion properties to the substrate.
+1 Cat 1 × 0 C. For efflorescence: Specify clear coat with good resistance to water absorption on façade surface.
 E.g. fair-faced or pigmented concrete 1 Cat 2 × 0 (OR) Specify paint with good resistance to water absorption complying to SS500 or equivalent.
-Reduce risk of façade eeling/cracking/blistering (Up to 1 points) Points Assessment Category Used in Project Points Scored a.
-Specify paint finish: 1 Cat 2 V 40% 0.5 = 0.21 Top coat: paint with good resistance to water absorption complying with SS500 or equivalent (1 point) 0.21 (OR) Mineral paint (1 point)
+1.4.2 flaking/ Reduce risk of façade peeling/cracking/blistering (Up to 1 points) Points Assessment Category Used in Project Points Scored a.
+Specify paint finish: 1 Cat 2 V 40% 0.5 = 0.21 Top coat: paint with good resistance to water absorption complying with SS500 or equivalent (1 point) 0.21 (OR) Mineral paint (1 point) Score for 1.4 Masonry and Lightweight Concrete Panels 0.2 + 0.2 + $0.21 = 0.61$